The Capris: History

 Their break came when they responded to an ad placed in a local paper by two wanna-be producers.
 At the audition, they sang a ballad, "There's A Moon Out Tonight" (words and music by Joseph Luccisano, Alfonso Gentile & Alfred Striano) and soon they found themselves at Bell Sound Studios New York cutting the song, along with an uptempo number, "Indian Girl."
 Released on Planet Records in the autumn of 1958, the record became an almost instant obscurity.
 (An original Planet pressing of the single can now fetch up to $1500 in collectors circles.)
 "There's A Moon Out Tonight" has a unique ending, chiming down from falsetto to bass instead of the other way around.
 Each Capri sings the tune's title in turn, but slightly lower (and slower) than the preceding member.
-Along with that song, they only recorded one other song, entitled “Indian Girl,” on the flip side.
+Along with that song, they only recorded one other song, entitled "Indian Girl," on the flip side.

-An obsessive record collector named Jerry Greene (later the owner of the reissue label Collectables) was working at Times Square Record Shop (a legendary purveyor of records located in the heart of Times Square, Broadway and 42nd Street), not for money, but in exchange for hard-to-get records.
-Under the wise ownership of Irving "Slim" Rose, the subway arcade shop influenced radio play and record sales nationwide in the early sixties.
-Since the doo-wop sound was still current in New York City in the early sixties, it was possible for some 45s specifically reissued at Slim's behest to receive much wider airplay, as new singles, since they were not national hits (or, in many cases, even known) on first release.
-"There's a Moon Out Tonight," The Shells' "Baby Oh Baby," the Chanters' "No, No, No," and, notably, the Edsels' doo wop classic, "Rama Lama Ding Dong," all began their long ascent of the national charts from that lowly subway arcade.
+An obsessive record collector Jerry Greene (later the owner of the reissue label Collectables) was working at Times Square Record Shop (a purveyor of records located in the heart of Times Square, Broadway and 42nd Street), not for money, but in exchange for hard-to-get records.
+Under the wise ownership of Irving "Slim" Rose, the subway arcade shop influenced radio play and record sales nationwide in the early 1960s.
+Since the doo-wop sound was still current in New York City in the early 1960, it was possible for some 45s specifically reissued at Slim's behest to receive much wider airplay, as new singles, since they were not national hits (or, in many cases, even known) on first release.
+"There's a Moon Out Tonight," The Shells' "Baby Oh Baby," the Chanters' "No, No, No," and, notably, the Edsels', "Rama Lama Ding Dong," all began their long ascent of the national charts from that lowly subway arcade.

 For a time, the Capris toured and performed in major venues all over the United States, but none of their follow up records sold well, and by 1963, members of the original group started to leave the ensemble.
 Some continued to perform locally as the Capris, but with no national profile.

-By 1965, Vinnie (d.
-30 December 2008) and John had left the group.
-To replace them, in 1966, they recruited John Apostle (d.
-24 December 2003) to sing bass.
-For the next three years, the group performed in various local clubs, and since they were only a three member vocal group, hired various local backup musicians to work with them.
+By 1965, Vinnie (died 30 December 2008) and John had left the group.
+To replace them, in 1966, they recruited John Apostle (died 24 December 2003) to sing bass.
+For the next three years, the group performed in various local clubs, and since they were only a three-member vocal group, hired various local backup musicians to work with them.